aimanecouissi/magento2-module-hyva-boxicons/README.md

 ### In Hyvä PHTML templates

-Require the view models for the styles you need and render icons via their helper methods:
+Require the view models for the styles you need and call their helper methods to render icons:
 ```php
 <?php